3..2..1.. Taking Off With LaunchDarkly!

-This is a simple example, but feature flags have enabled developers to do something quite profound: separate how and when code is written and deployed from how it is presented to each end user, whereby enabling agile teams to do a whole range of really interesting things.
+This is a simple example, but feature flags have enabled us to do something quite profound: we’ve separated how and when the code is written and deployed from how it is presented to each end user, whereby enabling agile teams to do a whole range of really interesting things.
 For example:

 - Opt In: run beta programs on your live application, designating which user will have access to new features.

 - Kill Switch: quickly turn off a poorly performing feature.

 - Scalable Roll Outs: conduct phased rollouts to incremental percentages of users to verify there are no scalability issues.